AdobeDocs/campaign-classic.en/help/delivery/using/sms-protocol.md

 By default, the source number field is not passed, so the provider will substitute it for the short code.

-This enables the sender address / oADC override feature.
+This enables the sender address/oADC override feature.

 #### Short code {#short-code}